-The school recognises that our pupils with SEND and/or health conditions, including mental health issues, face greater barriers to attendance than their peers, and will incorporate procedures to support pupils who find attending school difficult.
+As a SEND school, our pupils may have health conditions, including mental health issues, and face greater barriers to attendance than their peers.
+We will incorporate procedures to support pupils who find attending school difficult.

 The school will ensure that reasonable adjustments are made for pupils with disability to reduce barriers to attendance, in line with any EHC Plans or Health Care plans that have been implemented.
 The school will secure additional support from external partners to help bolster attendance where appropriate.